 - Establishes behavioral expectations

-- Works with staff members to promote a responsible living and learning atmosphere in
+- Works with staff members to promote a responsible living and learning atmosphere in the hall

 - Informs the office Housing and Residence about possible conduct related issues.